 This is likely to include a combination of various groups meeting together in homes, community buildings, schools or existing Church buildings.
-We hope it will be possible to have a new worship centre built in the heart of this new development.

 The Churches in Bicester have endeavored over a number of years to reach out with a warm hand of “Inclusiveness” to Senior folks in our Community.

 This we have done through social gatherings around fun, food , friendship and in an atmosphere of Christian love and care.
 No particular church affiliation required so all are welcome to attend.

 Refugee Support Group

 The ministers of the 13 churches that make up Churches in Bicester think so.
 Together they have formed a Refugee Support Group to look at how Bicester Churches can work together in response to the unfolding tragedy that is happening on our doorstep.
 The aims of CiB Refugee Support are simple..